fizzle77/JAFDTC/doc/README.md

 systems whose configuration has changed from defaults, white icons mark systems that have not been changed.

-> JAFDTC uses the system highlight color; if you change it, the blue icons may be a different
+> JAFDTC uses the system highlight color; if you change it, the blue icons in the screenshots
-> color based on your choice.
+> may be a different color based on your choice.

 A small gold dot marks those systems that are linked to other configurations.